 Here is another scenario, you are mega busy, uber busy and you want to fit in your Pilates class and everything else and then Johnny says he needs a new pair of trousers bought or sewn up.
 What would you do?
 Yes, you would give up your own personal agenda (going to Pilates class) and follow Johnny’s.

 You are an obliger, you uphold the rules.
 You are kind, compassionate and above all a people pleaser.
 Obligers usually need an external form of accountability to get things done and that is why in the first instance diets work for you.
 You are upholding somebody else’s rules and regulations.

-But can you see where the weakness lies?
+But can you see where the issue lies?

 Mrs “I know everything about diets and how you can get slim” at the front of the Weight Watchers class is eventually going to annoy you off and your inner teenage is eventually going to stamp her foot and say “I am not going to take it anymore!”

 I know this feeling I had a whole ‘season’ at a slimming camp, I lost a staggering amount of weight.
 I starved myself.
 I followed the rules.
 But the crazy thing is that I have never been that skinny again.
 Now I prefer to follow my own rules and that includes a large bottom and having a lot more fun and enjoying life.

 What is your personality trait?

 Upholders – follow their own rules and others (they are knackered most of the time because there are a lot of rules)

 Questioner – questions the rules (rare and the most thoughtful and less stressed person there is – unless of course, they ask too many questions and never get started with anything)